blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 >     encoded_payload = quote(quote(payload))
 ```

-so we can use a slightly modified version of that now:
+Let's use a slightly modified version of that now:
 ```python
 import sys
 from urllib.parse import quote